sweetalert2/ngx-sweetalert2/README.md

 We have the following targets: `closeButton`, `title`, `content`, `actions`, `confirmButton`, `cancelButton`, and `footer`.

-These targets are mostly provided by SweetAlert2 and made available in the right format for swal partials by this library, but you can also make your own if you need to (take inspiration from the original service source).
+These targets are mostly provided by SweetAlert2 and made available in the right format for swal portals by this library, but you can also make your own if you need to (take inspiration from the original service source).
 Those are just variables containing a function that returns a modal DOM element, not magic.
 The magic is inside the directive ;)